tex216/Mobile-Android-App-Development/GroupProject/Docs/DesignDocument.md

 ### 3.1 Class Diagram v2

 ![class diagram](./images/class_diagram.png)

+v1 to v2: Updated classes to match our final implementation

 Our class diagram represents our backend classes and does not include Android Activity classes and persistence classes.
 \